 Your baby’s umbilical stump: what to expect

-After your baby’s birth, your midwife will put a plastic clamp or tie on the umbilical stump.
-The clamp will be taken off after a day or two, when the stump has dried and sealed.
+After your baby’s birth, her umbilical cord is cut.
+Your midwife puts a plastic clamp or tie on the stump that’s left behind.
+The clamp is taken off after a day or two, when the umbilical stump has dried and sealed.

 During the first few days after birth, the stump will get darker and shrivel, and will eventually fall off.
 Sometimes it takes a week or two.
 If the stump hasn’t fallen off after more than two weeks, you can check with your child and family health nurse.

 While the stump is drying up and just after it falls off, you might notice some oozing around the baby belly button.
-This might be clear, sticky or brownish, and might leave a mark on the baby’s clothes or nappy.
+This might be clear, sticky or brownish, and it might leave a mark on your baby’s clothes or nappy.
 It might also smell a little.
-This oozing is part of the healing process.
+This is a normal part of the healing process.

-Cleaning and caring for the baby belly button
+Cleaning and caring for your baby’s belly button

 Wash your hands before handling the cord stump, and avoid touching it whenever possible.

-Keep the baby belly button area clean with water.
-You don’t need to use soap, creams, antiseptics or alcohol to clean it, and you don’t need to bandage the belly button.
+Use water to keep your baby’s belly button area clean.
+You don’t usually need to use soap, creams, antiseptics or alcohol to clean it, and you don’t need to bandage the belly button.

 Make sure the stump dries properly after bathing.
 The stump will dry and heal much faster if you expose it to air as much as possible.
-So try not to cover it with plastic pants and nappies.
+Try not to cover it with plastic pants and nappies.
 Fold nappies down and away from the stump if you can.